 "C'est la vie", say the old folks, it goes to show you never can tell

-Amanda Marshall's "Dark Horse" is another of these.
+- Amanda Marshall's "Dark Horse" (also recorded by Mila Mason) is another of these.

-Lord Roseberry commented that the marriage of Winston Churchill and Clementine Hozier wouldn't last more than six months.
-It lasted 56 years, until the former's death.
+- Lord Rosebery commented that the marriage of Winston Churchill and Clementine Hozier wouldn't last more than six months.
+It lasted 56 years until the former's death.

-Ozzy Osbourne and his wife Sharon are another Real Life.
-When they got married, everyone expected his hard-driving rock and roll lifestyle to destroy any chance they had of staying together.
-28 plus years later, in spite of a few close calls before Ozzie cut back on the pharmaceuticals, they're still together.
+- When Ozzy Osbourne and his now-wife Sharon got married, everyone expected his hard-driving rock and roll lifestyle to destroy any chance they had of staying together.
+28 plus years later, in spite of a few close calls before Ozzie finally cut back on the pharmaceuticals, they're still together.

-Patti and Robin Lee Graham (the sixties teenager who sailed round the world alone) were not shockingly different but they did have a marriage that no one would have bet on.
+- Patti and Robin Lee Graham (the sixties teenager who sailed around the world alone) were not shockingly different but they did have a marriage that no one would have bet on.
 She was a teenage beach girl, he was a crazy (if not really as crazy as some when you think of it) boy who wanted to sail around the world.
 They met at 18 and eloped and are still together.
-That is more awesome than sailing round the world.